-Moving on to the next portion of the boundary brings us to the open space between the Cotoneaster and the side gate to Park Lane Cottage.
+Moving on to the next portion of the boundary brings us to the open space between the Cotoneaster and the side gate to Park Lane Cottage, (see the above picture).
 I believe that leaving this space open is entirely the correct decision, mainly because it exposes the wonderful wall trained planting.
-Also, because no downstairs windows in the cottage open onto the road there is no need for privacy screening.
+Also, because no downstairs windows in the cottage open onto the road, there is no need for privacy screening.
 The photograph below illustrates these points.
 Having given this part of the boundary some consideration I cannot see any advantage to adding planting, trellis or any other feature here.
 The only point of interest that comes to mind is the planting in and on the boundary wall; I’ll return to this when we get to the fourth section of this appraisal, i.e. planting suggestions.

 Before moving on to the next section of the boundary, I’d like to make a comment about the maintenance of the hedges that are illustrated in the pictures below.

-The right-hand picture illustrates the powerful controlling, calming effect that a crisply clipped hedge can exert on its surroundings.
-Picture in your mind’s eye the same scene but with the hedge allowed to become unruly; it changes the feeling of the whole garden.
-The tightly clipped, straight sided hedge brings order and stability to the otherwise overpoweringly loose feel of the garden.
+The right-hand picture illustrates the powerfully controlling, calming effect that a crisply clipped copper beech hedge can exert on its surroundings.
+Picture in your mind’s eye the same scene but with the hedge becoming unruly; it changes the feeling of the whole garden.
+The tightly clipped, straight sided copper beech hedge brings order and stability to the otherwise loose feel of the garden.
 In contrast, the picture taken at Park Lane Cottage on the left shows the opposite effect.
 I mention this in case you may want to apply the same design principal as illustrated on the right to the hedges surrounding Park Lane Cottage.

 Continuing to move around the boundary in a clockwise direction we arrive at the gate leading into the side entrance of the garden.
-The following two images show the same scene from both inside and outside the garden at Park Lane Cottage.
+The above images show the scene from outside and inside the garden at Park Lane Cottage.